cBournhonesque/lightyear/NOTES.md

     -> ALTERNATIVE: the udp can keep working even if disconnected?

-# Inputs
-- client connects to to server
-- server spawns a player entity for them, with ControlledBy

-- client adds InputMarker to the entity that they are actively controlling.
-- there is only one sender with an InputTimeline

 # Server sending messages

 - We need a ServerMessageSender on the server, where you can serialize a message once and it will be sent to a subset of network targets (ClientOf) of that server.

-# Server creating ClientOfs

-- ServerUdpIo receives a packet from a new address: creates an entity with a Link + LinkOf?
-- ServerNetcode:
-  - iterates through all LinkOfs to see if they are going to be connected.
-If they are, add ClientOf
-  - uses Has<ClientOf> to check if they were already connected or not
-  - on new connection, spawns a new ClientOf.
-  - if the LinkOf becomes unlinked, remove the ClientOf as well.
-- We will have a 'RawConnection' that just uses ClientOf::Entity as the peer_id.

-- The user can react on Added<ClientConnected> or Added<ClientOf> to add the replication components

 # Status: